Muamba Fishers of Men Church:

 As the congregation continued to pray for funding and direction, our Lord continued to work through the hearts of others.
 By late 2015, the new church’s foundation was started.
 Through their worship and faithfulness, the Lord provided the necessary funds to finish the foundation and walls.
 With God’s grace and provision, Pastor Joshua was able to secure additional funding to finish the structural construction and dig a water well.
 Thus allowing Sitatunga FOM Church to provide clean fresh water for the church members and surrounding area while providing living water through the gospel of Jesus Christ.

 Sinendet Fishers of Men Church:

 This relatively young, growing church is located in Western Kenya.
 The church is situated in the suburbs of Kitale, about seven kilometers from the town center.

-In January 2018, this Fellowship was officially commissioned as a full-fledged Fishers of Men Church by, Founder and President of FOM Ministries, Pastor Joshua Ngao.
+In January 2018, this Fellowship was officially commissioned as a full-fledged Fishers of Men Church by the founder and President of FOM Ministries, Pastor Joshua Ngao.
 This new church is led by Pastor Hudson Muliga and his wife Pharcia.
 Together, the Muliga’s, and the church’s board of deacons, oversee and successfully lead the different church departments in a growing ministry.